MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-concept.md

 Below the **Summary of meetings that remain**, you can customize four of the five exclusion types: appointments, large meetings, long meetings, and meetings by topic.
 (The first exclusion type, cancelled meetings, cannot be customized.)

 >[!Note]
-> When you first add an exclusion to your rule, the exclusion removes an entire class of meetings (such as long ones) from analysis. _Customizing_ an exclusion means to selectively remove meetings from the exclusion, which _returns_ those selected meetings _to_ analysis.
+> When you first add an exclusion to your rule, the exclusion removes an entire class of meetings (such as long ones) from analysis. _Customizing_ an exclusion means to remove a carefully selected subset of those meetings from the exclusion, which _returns_ that subset of meetings _to_ analysis.

 You make customizations on the following page areas: